arclabs561/rank-refine/REFERENCE.md

 $$\mathcal{L} = \sum_{k \in \{64, 128, 256, \ldots\}} \lambda_k \cdot \text{loss}(v_{0:k})$$

-This forces the model to pack the most important semantic information into the *early* dimensions.
-Later dimensions add refinement, but aren't strictly necessary.
+This forces the model to pack information hierarchically:
+- **Early dimensions (0–64):** Broad topic (is this about sports? science? cooking?)
+- **Middle dimensions (64–256):** Subtopic and key entities
+- **Late dimensions (256+):** Fine-grained distinctions, rare concepts

+Analogy: Like a progressive JPEG, where early bytes give you a blurry image and later bytes add detail.

 ### Two-Stage Retrieval